The Questions Adverbs Answer (+ Examples and a Quiz)

 For example, it’s no surprise that adverbs of place answer the question where.

-We’ll be discussing all of the kinds of adverbs listed above, except conjunctive adverbs.
+We’ll be discussing all the kinds of adverbs listed above, except conjunctive adverbs.
 Conjunctive adverbs don’t answer specific questions, so we’ll leave them out of the mix.

 The Questions Adverbs Answer